onthebusiness/harelang.org/content/tutorials/introduction.md

       so: `hare run main.ha main.ha`.

-      To allocate an object on the heap, use the **alloc** keyword along with an initializer in parenthesis.
+      To allocate an object on the heap, use the **alloc** keyword along with an initializer in parentheses.
 The runtime will request the necessary memory from the operating system, initialize it to the value you provide here, and return a pointer to this value.
 The first "fmt" call in this example prints the location (or *address*) of the allocated memory, and the second